 As Bita Daryabari grew up, she was surrounded constantly by Iranian literature and poetry.
-She treasured the days spent reading books written in Farsi or memorizing the writings of 13th-century poet and scholar Rumi.
+She treasured the days spent reading books written in Persian or memorizing the writings of 13th-century poet and scholar Rumi.

 “It is a part of your life, your culture,” the former computer scientist and telecommunications manager-turned-humanitarian and philanthropist said about her $5 million gift to UC Berkeley, to further the study of Iranian languages, literature, arts and culture, and especially the country’s history.

 A native of Tehran, Daryabari was dispatched as a teen by her parents to live in the United States to pursue her education and interests freely.
 Though she left Iran, she maintains close ties, love and a devotion to the country and its rich history and culture.

 The Bita Daryabari Presidential Chair in Iranian Studies, financed by her contribution and a grant of $500,000 from the University of California Presidential Match for Endowed Chairs, will support teaching and research by a faculty member in the Department of Near Eastern Studies (NES), with a preference for work focused on ancient Iran.

 Daryabari hopes the gift will help students at UC Berkeley who are part of the Iranian diaspora to learn more about their Iranian heritage.

 Non-Iranian students can benefit as well, said Daryabari, adding that learning the culture and history of another country can do more than add to knowledge, but can open hearts and minds to new understanding, respect and peaceful solutions to problems.

 “Hopefully all of these students (studying Iranian history and culture) will make a difference in the future,” she said, noting that being the mother of three children deepens her motivation to provide for coming generations.